Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Data factoryandSpark.md

 df.show()
 ```
+##### Note about spark: Be aware which kind of package you are installing in your environment, be sure if the source is secure and can be installed.

 ### Data Factory

 Data Factory management resources are built on Azure security infrastructure and use all possible security measures offered by Azure.